What is the International Alliance to Combat Ocean Acidification and What Will It Do?

 Because increased carbon emissions absorbed by the oceans are the primary cause of ocean acidification, ocean warming, and other changing ocean conditions, the world’s nations and subnational governments must succeed in reducing emissions in order to protect the health of the oceans and other natural systems on which the planet depends.
-As part of its work plan, the Alliance will work with partners to ensure ocean acidification and other climate-related changes in ocean conditions are addressed in future climate agreements at COP23 and beyond.
+As part of its work plan, the Alliance will work with partner governments, initiatives and organizations to ensure ocean acidification and other climate-related changes in ocean conditions are addressed in future climate agreements at COP23 and beyond.

 The Pacific Coast Collaborative (PCC) was formed in 2008, when the leaders of the U.S. states of California, Oregon and Washington and the Canadian province of British Columbia agreed to work together on energy, climate, ocean health and other issues, as a region.
 In response to mounting evidence of the ecosystem and economic damage currently resulting from acidification on the West Coast of the United States and Canada, the PCC leaders invited other national and subnational governments to join them in founding the new Alliance.
 About the Pacific Coast Collaborative (www. pacificcoastcollaborative.org).

 Will it cost to join the Alliance, am I making a binding commitment of time or future resources?